RCJacH/RCJacH.github.io/content/post/Analysis/audio-plugins/aw-console-setup.md

 Observe and you will notice that:

-1. The louder the input (y), the more reinforced it becomes;
+1. The louder the input, the more reinforced it becomes;
 2. If the combined input is above 0dB (y > 1),
     the output becomes undefined,
     which will likely result in nasty distortion,